GaetanoMar96/GCA/associate-google-cloud/Module 2 Essential Google Cloud Infrastructure Foundation.md

 Console Cloud vs Cloud shell:
 Cloud console keeps track of the context, can use API Cloud to determine which operations are valid and can excute the most frequently activities on its own.
 Cloud Shell, on opposite, offers a more detailed way, with its commands, to accomplish the tasks.

+When you run gcloud on your own machine, the config settings are persisted across sessions.
+But in Cloud Shell, you need to set this for every new session or reconnection.

+Use SSH to perform some admin tasks on the VM.
+While it is running you can monitor CPU, disk and network load

 ### Virtual Private Cloud